Kirsten Anderson - Co-PreKindergarten Teacher

 While not at the Oak she loves spending time with her husband and daughter; taking walks through the Borough, enjoying pizza at Nomad, or cuddling up with her two kitties.

-Nicole Langdo- Founding Director & Forest School Guide
+Nicole Langdo- Founder, Owner & Forest School Guide (PreK + Primary)

 In addition to being a mother of two, Nicole has been teaching children for over two decades.
 She is happiest being outdoors among the laughter of curious young children and birdsong.